kavia-common/patient-health-inquiry-and-note-management-2974-2983/chatbot_backend/AI_INTEGRATION.md

 If the AI call fails, services fall back to a rule-based summary generation (`NoteGenerator` fallback path).

+## Diagnostics and No-Restart Credential Refresh

+- Runtime reads: The AI client reads AI_* environment variables at call time, so you can update credentials without restarting the server.
+- Use GET `/api/ai/diagnostics/` to:
+  - Inspect current AI_* configuration status (missing keys, wrong base URL, etc.)
+  - Perform a live connectivity check against the provider with a tiny request
+  - Receive actionable hints on how to fix common issues

 ## Optional RAG

 You can front an OpenAI-compatible RAG gateway (e.g., LiteLLM routing to a retrieval pipeline) and set: